The Conquest (2011 film)

-The Conquest (La conquête) is a 2011 French Biographical film on Nicolas Sarkozy directed by Xavier Durringer.
+The Conquest (La conquête) is a 2011 French biographical comedy-drama film on Nicolas Sarkozy directed by Xavier Durringer.

 Plot

-On May 6, 2007, Nicolas Sarkozy, between two phone calls to his wife Cécilia, remembers the past five years.
+On 6 May 2007, Nicolas Sarkozy, between two phone calls to his wife Cécilia, remembers the past five years.
 In 2002, he returned to the forefront of political life by being appointed interior minister by President of the Republic, Jacques Chirac, in the government of Jean-Pierre Raffarin.
 Gradually, he managed to make a name and decided to prepare to succeed President Chirac at the Elysee in 2007.
 However, he must cope with significant challenges as his rivalry with the Foreign Minister, Dominique de Villepin, or the secret romance with Cecilia advertising Richard Attias and his affair with the journalist Anne Fulda.